rust-bitcoin/bip324/README.md

 # BIP324 Encrypted Transport Protocol

-[BIP324](https://github.com/bitcoin/bips/blob/master/bip-0324.mediawiki) describes an encrypted communication protocol over the Bitcoin P2P network.
-Encrypted messages offer a number of benefits over plaintext communication, even though the data exchanged over the Bitcoin P2P network is public to some degree.
-For instance, plaintext message tampering without detection is trivial for a man in the middle (MitM) attacker.
-Additionally, a nefarious actor may associate metadata such as IP addresses and transaction origins without explicitly having to connect directly to peers.
-BIP 324 - "V2" - transport forces nefarious observers to actively connect to peers as opposed to passively observing network traffic, and makes packet tampering detectable.
-Furthermore, V2 messages over TCP/IP look no different from random noise, making Bitcoin P2P packets indistinguishable from other network packets.
+[BIP324](https://github.com/bitcoin/bips/blob/master/bip-0324.mediawiki) describes the V2 encrypted communication protocol for the bitcoin P2P network.

+## Motivation

+Bitcoin's original P2P protocol, "V1", was designed without any encryption.
+Even though the data exchanged over the bitcoin P2P network is public to some degree, encrypted communications offers a number of benefits over plaintext communication.

+* Internet Service Providers (ISPs) can easily detect and censor plaintext bitcoin communication.
+* Plaintext message tampering, without detection, is trivial for a man in the middle (MitM) attacker.
+* Nefarious actors may associate metadata, such as IP addresses and transaction origins, without explicitly having to connect directly to peers.

+BIP 324 - "V2" - encrypted communication protects against the above issues increasing the privacy and censorship-resistance of the bitcoin ecosystem.
+Any applications communicating with bitcoin nodes, including light clients, should make use of the V2 protocol.

+## Packages

-The `protocol` package export the `BIP324` library.
-The `proxy` package is a small application to enable V2 for V1-only clients.
+* `protocol` - Exports the `BIP324` client library.
+* `proxy` - A small side-car application to enable V2 communication for V1-only applications.